jgacton/jgacton.github.io/README.md

-# jgacton-co-uk
+# jgacton.github.io

 <h2>This is my personal website</h2>
-<p>It is a simple static website created with html, css and javascript using the resource <a href = "https://w3schools.com">w3schools.</a></p>
+<p>It is a simple, static website created with html, css and javascript where I aim to display some of my work, as well as my academic, professional and personal interests</p>
-<p>Over time I will aim to expand the site and turn it into a fully fledged personal portfolio.</p>